tawk/tawk-joomla/README.md

 - `Plugin` - this is a system plugin that will load the tawk.to widget in every webpage.
 - `Module` - this is a module that will load the tawk.to widget on pages you have assigned the module to display.

-## Installation & Configuration
+## Installation and Configuration
-For a detailed installation guide, please refer to [Joomla Knowledge Base Article](https://help.tawk.to/article/joomla).
+For a detailed installation guide, please refer to [Joomla Help Center Article](https://help.tawk.to/article/joomla).

 ### Plugin
 1. Download the `plg_tawkto-<release_version>.zip` from the [latest release](https://github.com/tawk/tawk-joomla/releases).